fig-wealth/prisma-dm/README.md

 - **Database support**:

-  - Fully tested with PostgreSQL.
+  - For now works only with PostgreSQL and PostgreSQL-compatible databases.
-  - Other databases may require additional logic; contributions are welcome.
+  - Other databases will require additional logic; contributions are welcome.

 - **Future improvements**:
   - Plans to track post scripts in a dedicated database table to improve reliability.
 Community contributions are highly encouraged.